simonmichael/hledger/hledger/hledger.m4.md

 # Queries

 One of hledger's strengths is being able to quickly report on a precise subset of your data.
-Most hledger commands accept optional query arguments to restrict their scope.
+Most hledger commands accept query arguments, to restrict their scope.
-The syntax is as follows:

-- Zero or more space-separated query terms.
+Multiple query terms can be provided to build up a more complex query.

-  By default these are interpreted as case-insensitive [account name](#account-names) substrings:
+- By default, a query term is interpreted as a case-insensitive substring pattern for matching [account names](#account-names):

   `car:fuel`\
-  `dining groceries`
+  `dining groceries`\

 - Patterns containing spaces or other [special characters](#special-characters) must be enclosed in single or double quotes:

-  `'personal care'`
+  `'personal care'`\

-- These patterns are actually [regular expressions](#regular-expressions), so you can add regular expression metacharacters for more precision (see "Regular expressions" above for more details):
+- These patterns are actually regular expressions, so you can add regexp metacharacters for more precision (see "[Regular expressions](#regular-expressions)" above for details):

   `'^expenses\b'`\
   `'food$'`\
   `'fuel|repair'`\
-  `'accounts (payable|receivable)'`
+  `'accounts (payable|receivable)'`\

-- Add a query type prefix to match things other than account names (see "Query types" below):
+- To match something other than account name, add one of the query type prefixes described in "Query types" below:

   `date:202312-`\
   `status:`\
   `desc:amazon`\
   `cur:USD`\
   `cur:\\$`\
-  `amt:'>0'`
+  `amt:'>0'`\

 - Add a `not:` prefix to negate a term:

+  `not:status:'*'`\
+  `not:desc:'opening|closing'`\
   `not:cur:USD`\
-  `not:desc:'opening|closing'`

 - Terms with different types are AND-ed, terms with the same type are OR-ed (mostly; see "Combining query terms" below).
-  The following query means\
+  The following query:
-  *date is in 2022 AND ( description contains "amazon" OR "amzn" )* :

   `date:2022 desc:amazon desc:amzn`

+  is interpreted as:

+  *date is in 2022 AND ( transaction description contains "amazon" OR "amzn" )*

 ## Query types